tingold/pgdog/README.md

 You can freely use pgDog to power your PostgreSQL databases without having to share any source code, including proprietary work product or any pgDog modifications you make.

-AGPL was written specifically for organizations that offer pgDog _as a service_ and require those organizations to share any modifications they make to pgDog, including new features and bug fixes.
+AGPL was written specifically for organizations that offer pgDog _as a public service_ (e.g. database cloud providers) and require those organizations to share any modifications they make to pgDog, including new features and bug fixes.